WieckowskiLukasz/portfolio/README.md

 ## Description

 This app is my portfolio.
-The application was made in ReactJS and Saas.
+The application was made in ReactJS, TypeScript and Saas.

 ## GitHub Pages